 NATIONAL SIKHI WEEK

-Societies are hosting seva events; volunteering to help charities and those in need in their local communities.
-For example, University of Leicester, Aston University, University of Manchester, University of Leeds, and Nottingham Trent University Sikh Societies, are respectively collaborating with local charities to run street kitchens for homeless people in the area.
-Reading University are planning a special Charity Bake Off to raise money for Cancer Research UK and Khalsa Aid.
+Societies hosted seva events; volunteering to help charities and those in need in their local communities.
+For example; University of Leicester, Aston University, University of Manchester, University of Leeds, and Nottingham Trent University Sikh Societies, respectively collaborated with local charities to run street kitchens for homeless people in their city.
+Reading University planning a special Charity Bake Off to raise money for Cancer Research UK and Khalsa Aid.

-There will be meditation and Sikh music events for Sikhs and non-Sikhs to explore Sikh spirituality.
-To name a few, Aston University, Birmingham City University, University of Hertfordshire, University of Leeds, University of Liverpool and University of Birmingham Sikh Societies will variously be hosting Sikh Raag Darbars (classical Sikh music), poetry and meditation sessions.
+There were events for Sikhs and non-Sikhs to explore spirituality.
+To name a few, Aston University, Birmingham City University, University of Hertfordshire, University of Leeds, University of Liverpool and University of Birmingham Sikh Societies hosted Sikh Raag Darbars (classical Sikh music), poetry and meditation sessions.

-A number of universities are hosting events for those wanting to explore Sikh history and teachings.
-The societies of Kings College London have their regular Sikh Studies Class, Aston University are having a talk on Guru Nanak Dev Jee by Akaal Publishers, London School of Economics will be having a special ‘Sikh and Discuss’ event, University of Birmingham are hosting a ‘Debate & Dine’ event and University of Leicester are having a talk on Sikhs in World War I.
+A number of universities hosted events for those wanting to explore Sikh history and teachings.
+The societies of Kings College London had their regular Sikh Studies Class, Aston University had a talk on Guru Nanak Dev Jee by Akaal Publishers, London School of Economics ran a special ‘Sikh and Discuss’ event, University of Birmingham hosted a ‘Debate & Dine’ event and University of Leicester held a talk on Sikhs in World War I.